 24 Hour yoghurt must be homemade

 Natural, unsweetened, Greek yoghurt is the nearest thing in the supermarket to homemade 24-hour yoghurt, however, these are not permitted on GAPS or SCD because of the lactose.
-No store-bought, yoghurt would have fermented longer than 8 hours.
+No store-bought, yogurt would have fermented longer than 8 hours.
 Many commercial yoghurts are barely fermented at all.
 Some are even pasteurized after they are fermented, killing off the beneficial bacteria or have added sugar or artificial sweeteners.
 Store bought yoghurt must be transported from factory to supermarket and finally to your fridge.
 No wonder preservatives and stabilisers are often added to ensure shelf life and boost the use by date.
 Contrast this with a bowl of homemade, 24-hour yoghurt with its abundance of good bacteria set in the very same environment they grew in.
 On top of the satisfaction of making it yourself, homemade yoghurt also pays you back by being much cheaper than store bought yoghurt.

 know your ingredients: Making yoghurt at home ensures you stay in control of the ingredients you use.
 You can use the best quality milk available!
 It is important that the milk, milk alternative or cream has no additives such as milk solids, carrageenan, xanthum gum, dextrose, emulsifiers or sweeteners.

 Set and forget: Making yogurt is not difficult or time consuming.
 Apart from the (set and forget) fermentation timer and a few hours chilling, the actual “hands-on” time is minimal; about 10 minutes.
 It requires a little organisation though because if you forget to get things started, you’re more than a day without yogurt.